adelbibi/FFTLasso/README.md

 **If you use any of this work please cite:**
 Adel Bibi, Hani Itani, Bernard Ghanem
 "FFTLasso: Large-Scale LASSO in the Fourier Domain"
-Conference on Computer Vision and Pattern Recognition (CVPR 2017) [Oral]
+Conference on Computer Vision and Pattern Recognition (CVPR 2017)

 The code is tested on windows.
 The required depdencies are: